shdigitech/docker4crmebpro/README.md

 [https://gitee.com/ZhongBangKeJi/CRMEB](https://gitee.com/ZhongBangKeJi/CRMEB)

 This compose file defines an application with four services: `nginx`, `php`, `MySQL`, `Redis`.
 The image for `php` is built with the `Dockerfile` inside the `php` directory.
-It builds on top of php `7.4` with extra php extensions required by CRMEB.
-Additionally, `Supervisor` is also built-in which is required by CRMEB to run `Queue`.
+It builds on top of php `7.3`,  with `Supervisor` and `Swoole` required by CRMEB.

-When deploying the application, docker compose maps the container port `80` to port `28038` of the host as specified in the file.
-Make sure port `28038` on the host is not occupied, otherwise the port should be changed.
+When deploying the application, docker compose maps the container port `80` to port `28138` of the host as specified in the file.
+Make sure port `28138` on the host is not occupied, otherwise the port should be changed.

 ## Prerequisites